 When I arrived at the airport in Frankfurt, Germany, I nodded a goodbye to Antony.
 I experienced God’s peace and encouragement as I drifted behind a super sized crowd of young soccer players.
 I even felt God’s comfort as a thought came to mind while gripping my passport in a sweaty palm.
 “Look for navy blue passports,” it said.
 Soon after, a new English speaking friend arrived as a tiny elderly woman traveling to Athens, Greece from America.
 We spent our layover chatting through the corridors and then found ourselves conversing with a husband and wife from Philadelphia.
 I was the first to depart with new Facebook friends and a spring in my step.

-Entering into Latvia was painless but I was quite alert to the tasks still ahead of me.
+Entering into Eastern Europe was painless but I was quite alert to the tasks still ahead of me.
 Exchanging money from US Dollars to Euros in the airport, booking my taxi, then traveling across the city to my temporary home for the next few days still gave me an edgy feeling.
 After doing two out of the three tasks, I did something that I wouldn’t have done in America.
 A middle aged couple from Germany and I shared a taxi to the same hotel.
 I what?
 I know it sounds risky–but I began seeing with new eyes.
-I didn’t have to ride with a taxi driver through the city and pray every mile that I would arrive at my hotel in Old Riga.
+I didn’t have to ride with a taxi driver through the city and pray every mile that I would arrive at my hotel.
 The mental relief I experienced was indescribable.